-Non-BYU students may take the challenge exam if they register for and take SPAN or PORT 321 as a visiting student during the spring/summer terms.
-If they do not wish to take 321, there is also an off-campus credit exam available, but it is only 12 credits and is Pass/Fail.
+Non-BYU students may take the challenge exam if they register for and take SPAN or PORT 321 as a visiting student.
+If they do not wish to take 321, there is also an off-campus credit exam available (the FLATS exam), but it is only 12 credits and is Pass/Fail.
 Please contact Foreign Language Achievement Testing Service at 801-422-3512 or visit their website for more information.

 Registration and Taking the Exam:

 All students in SPAN or PORT 321 and 206 will receive an email with registration information.
 It is the student’s responsibility to make sure their e-mail address is up-to-date in the BYU system or else they may not receive the e-mail.